A recent origin for Saturn's rings from the collisional disruption of an icy moon: Discussion

-Figures \ref{fig-a} and \ref{fig-ecc} show the evolution of the semi-major axes and eccentricities of the ideal 3 moon system after the lock into resonance.
-Initially the semi-major axis of the ring parent grows rapidly in response to tidal friction with Saturn but the 3 moons quickly lock into mean motion resonance slowing down the ring parent's outward migration significantly.
-The ring parent moon can therefore stay near the Roche zone for the age of the solar system and the 3 moon system is stable for at least 0.5 Gyr.
+Figures \ref{fig-a-conventional} and \ref{fig-ecc-conventional} show the evolution of the semi-major axes and eccentricities of the 3 moon system with a ring parent moon of twice the mass of Mimas as assumed in the disruption simulations with the conventional value for Saturn's tidal dissipation.
+Initially the semi-major axis of the ring parent grows rapidly in response to tidal friction with Saturn but the 3 moons quickly lock into MMR slowing down the ring parent's outward migration significantly.
+The ring parent moon can therefore stay near the Roche zone for the age of the solar system and the 3 moon system is stable for at least 0.5 Gyr with the conventional value of Saturn's tidal dissipation.
 The resonance excites eccentricities in the 3 moons and equilibrium values for $e=0.005$, 0.08, and 0.02 are reached for the ring parent, Enceladus and Dione respectively leading to heating rates from equation \ref{eq-peale} (in the same order) of $H=5$, 64, 37 GW.
-The total heating rate is slightly larger than the value estimated from \ref{eq-H} because of the significant eccentricities excited in the moons.
+The total heating rate is slightly larger than the value estimated from equation \ref{eq-H} because of the significant eccentricities excited in the moons.
 For the smaller ring parent moon, the heating rate is sufficient to melt the ice and lead to a differentiated moon as assumed in the model.
 The heating rate for Enceladus is very high by comparison and implies the existence of an oceanic mantle and volcanically active past.
 One can imagine significant mass loss during this phase which is consistent with the higher mean density of $\rho=1.65\;{\rm g/cm^3}$ measured for Enceladus.
 Even Dione with 10 times the mass of Enceladus would experience significant heating under these circumstances implying a large subsurface ocean in the past and perhaps more surface geological activity than one might expect from the current state.